bmorledge-hampton19/mutperiod/README.md

   `mutperiod parseBed`
 This format is a variation on the standardized bed format and contains 6-7 tab separated data columns (with the 7th being optional).
 The columns should be formatted as follows:
 ##### Column 1
-- Chromosome identifier.  (e.g. "chr1")
+- Chromosome identifier (e.g. "chr1")
-- Should match the identifiers used in the corresponding genome fasta file.
+- Should match the identifiers used in the corresponding genome fasta file
 ##### Column 2
 - 0 based mutation start position
 ##### Column 3
 - 1 based mutation end position
 ##### Column 4
-- The base(s) in the reference genome at this position.
+- The base(s) in the reference genome at this position
-- If set to ".", the base(s) will be auto-acquired using the genome fasta file.
+- If set to ".", the base(s) will be auto-acquired using the genome fasta file
 - Use the "\*" character to indicate an insertion between the two bases given in columns 2 and 3.
 ##### Column 5
-- The base(s) that the position(s) were mutated to.
+- The base(s) that the position(s) were mutated to
-- Use the "\*" character indicates a deletion of the base(s) given in columns 2 and 3
+- Use the "\*" character indicates a deletion of the base(s) given in columns 2 and 3.
-- Use the string "OTHER" to indicate any other lesion or feature
+- Use the string "OTHER" to indicate any other lesion or feature.
 ##### Column 6
-- The strand the mutation/alteration occurred in.
+- The strand the mutation/alteration occurred in
 - Single-base substitution mutations are flipped if necessary so that they occur in the pyrimidine-containing strand.
 - If set to ".", the strand is determined from the genome file, if possible (not an insertion).
 ##### Column 7
-- The chort the tumor belongs to.  e.g. a donor ID or tumor type.
+- The chort the tumor belongs to (e.g. a donor ID or tumor type)
 - This column is technically optional but is required for stratifying data in future steps.
 - If any cohort designations are given, ALL entries must have designations.
 - Use the "." character in this column to used to avoid assigning an entry to another cohort without breaking the above rule.

 #### Example Bed Mutation Data